AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 1. Sort by __Published Date__ in __Descending__ order
 1. Click on the latest __AEM SDK__ result row
 1. Review and accept the EULA, and tap the __Download__ button
+1. Ensure AEM SDK's Dispatcher Tools v2.0.21+ is used

 ## Extract the Dispatcher Tools from the AEM SDK zip